 There are two broad systems of taxation- (i) territorial, where only local income from a source inside the country is taxed, and (ii) a residence-based system, where residents of the country are taxed on their worldwide (local and foreign) income, while non-residents are taxed only on their local income.
-Exceptionally, some countries (such as the US) also tax the worldwide income of their non-resident citizens.
-Currently, St Helena uses a territorial system of taxation.
+Exceptionally, some countries also tax the worldwide income of their non-resident citizens.
+At the time of writing, St Helena uses a territorial system of taxation.

 Given that St Helena has a territorial system, therefore, taxable income under the St Helena income tax ordinance (for individuals and companies) is the total amount earned, accrued or derived during that tax year in or from St Helena.
-This currently therefore provides companies with the ability to establish themselves in St Helena and not pay tax on profits earned outside St Helena.
-This is therefore the first and most important change that would need to be made to the St Helena taxation regime if company incorporation and administration services are to be provided to international businesses in a meaningful way which would contribute revenues to St Helena's economy.
+This therefore has provided companies with the ability to establish themselves in St Helena and not pay tax on profits earned outside St Helena.
+This is therefore the first and most important change that will be made to the St Helena taxation regime if company incorporation and administration services are to be provided to international businesses in a meaningful way which would contribute revenues to St Helena's economy.

-As it is important to not discriminate against locally owned companies in favour of lower taxation regimes for foreign owned companies - for danger of being caught in tax haven activity by the creation of alternative tax regimes - it is therefore proposed that this change apply to all companies - irrespective of who they are owned by.
+As it is important to not discriminate against locally owned companies in favour of lower taxation regimes for foreign owned companies - for danger of being caught in tax haven activity by the creation of alternative tax regimes - this change will therefore apply to all companies - irrespective of who they are owned by.

-It is understood that presently, this should not cause too much of an issue for companies incorporated in St Helena given that there may only be one St Helena company which makes profits from outside of St Helena and should this policy be taken forward, early notice of the changes and consultation with the affect company should be undertaken.
+It is understood that as of the time of writing in 2020, this should not cause too much of an issue for companies incorporated in St Helena given that there may only be one St Helena company which makes profits from outside of St Helena and should this policy be taken forward, early notice of the changes and consultation with the affect company should be undertaken.